google/sanitizers/llvm/docs/CommandGuide/FileCheck.rst

 The FileCheck -check-prefix option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The FileCheck ``-check-prefix`` option allows multiple test configurations to be
+The FileCheck :option:`-check-prefix` option allows multiple test
-driven from one .ll file.
-This is useful in many circumstances, for example,
+configurations to be driven from one `.ll` file.
+This is useful in many
-testing different architectural variants with llc.
+circumstances, for example, testing different architectural variants with
+:program:`llc`.
 Here's a simple example:

 .. code-block:: llvm